 Before you even think about having a baby you will start to reflect on your own childhood.
 You will find yourself examining the ways in which your parents raised you.
-There may have been ways you were were parented which are in direct conflict with your own desire to raise a child.
-Some of these thoughts and decisions are brought about by the concious mind.
+There may have been ways you were parented which are in direct conflict with your own desire to raise a child.
+Some of these thoughts and decisions are brought about by the conscious mind.
 These are thoughts and experiences which we readily recall and sit not far from the surface.

 Our own babies and children can stimulate our own childhood memories extremely powerfully.
 Our closeness to them can trigger many of the experiences we felt as a child.
 What our children do is rekindle the dormant emotional memory we had in childhood.
 It can be triggered by any intense emotion that reminds us of that or similar event.
-They cause old emotions in our subconcious to waft up into our conciousness.
+They cause old emotions in our subconscious to waft up into our consciousness.
 Parents often make choices based on emotional memories.
 It is so important to be in touch with your emotions and to question where these thoughts and feelings are coming from.

 At the birth of your own child a parent may feel the emotional memory of their own birth trauma.
 The emotional memories have been pushed towards the surface because of the heightened sensations.
 This can result in you reliving your own birth trauma.
 This is why dads can faint at delivery.